mamos88/nomad-in-aws/README.md

 *(Requires AWS CLI client to be installed before step 1 - See Pre-deployment Installation)*
 1. On your local machine run **aws configure --profile test-profile**
 2. It will ask you for the access key, secret key, default region, etc.  You should have this information from step 3 in the Pre-deployment Requirements.
-3. Once this is completed the test-profile profile will be used
+3. Once this is completed the test-profile profile will be configured

 ## Clone this repository
 1. On your local machine run **git clone https://github.com/mamos88/nomad-in-aws.git**